FrancescaRodricks/citizens_advice/README.md

     when the params are all blank
       returns http bad request
-      returns an error message in the response for all the fields
+      returns an error message in the response for all the fields POST #login
+    when the user exists
+      and the params are valid
+        returns a token in the response
+      and the username is not present in the request params returns an error message
+      and the password is not present in the request params returns an error message
+    when the user doesnt exist
+      returns an error message
+  PUT #refresh_token
+    when the token is less than 2 hours old generates a new token
+    when the token is more than 2 hours old raises an error

 JsonWebToken
   .encode